agentevolution/wp-listings/readme.txt

 Also includes a Featured Listings widget to display listings in any taxonomy (Property type, Status, Location, etc.) and display them in a custom number of columns.
 Plus, a Search widget to allow visitors to search your listings by taxonomy.

-If you're using the AgentPress listings plugin, we've made it easy to switch to WP Listings.
+If you're using the AgentPress listings plugin, we've made it easy to switch to IMPress Listings.
 The plugin uses the same post type name and data fields (plus several more) so all your entered listing data will remain in place.

 Custom data fields include: